-I received a copy of this book through NetGalley for my honest review and it was honest.
+I received a copy of this novel from NetGalley and the publisher for an honest review and it was honest.

 Copyright 2022 The Reading Chick All Rights Reserved

 *Amazon Associate- if you purchase this book through the above link I’ll receive a small stipend.